Printed from www.nzmeccano.com

 Figure 1 The Arduino Mega, the largest member of the Arduino microcontroller family

 The combination of Meccano and computers has many exciting possibilities: remote controlled models, automated models for exhibitions, game-playing and puzzle-solving machines, robots and so on.
 Unfortunately many Meccano builders have the impression that using computers requires a lot of technical knowledge of electronics and computer programming.
 That may have been true twenty years ago, but things have changed a lot.
-In these documents I will explain how you can build a computer and use it to control your Meccano models, with no knowledge of electronics and with the programming being much easier than you might have thought.
+In these documents I will explain how you can obtain a computer and use it to control your Meccano models, with no knowledge of electronics and with the programming being much easier than you might have thought.

 Complete microcomputer systems are now available in the form of a small board, in size somewhere between a credit card and a playing card (Figure 1).
 The most suitable kind for use with Meccano are microcontrollers – microcomputers specially designed to connect to motors, switches and many other devices.
 They have become very inexpensive, with a basic microcontroller costing as little as £3 or $NZ5 - the price of a cup of coffee.
 There are several microcomputer systems available which could be used to control models.
 I recommend the one called Arduino because